Dystopia Now

 Nearly two months into the most acute crisis in a century, market participants are pondering a series of existential questions.

-Efforts to collect data quantify economic activity have been rendered somewhat meaningless in a world where such activity is literally forbidden.
+Efforts to collect data quantifying economic activity have been rendered somewhat meaningless in a world where such activity is literally forbidden.

 Asset prices of all kinds are one part administered and one part pure abstraction, although it's no longer clear from what that abstraction emanates.